 Looking for a delicious snack that won’t require you to wear stretchy pants when you eat it?
 Try this recipe for low carb banana bread bites, and then check out the rest of my low carb recipes!

-UPDATE: As of November 15, 2014, I’ve lost 35 of the 50 excess pounds.
-Still working hard to get it all off!
 The last time I baked these banana bread bites, I decided to update my photos, too.
 I left the old ones at the bottom of this post.
 I think there’s been a slight improvement in my photo quality.
-What do you think?
+Check them out and see if you agree.

 I acknowledge my love of simple carbs and sugars, and I can honestly say that I have no desire to give them up completely.
 I’ll feel WAY too deprived if I let them go completely from my eating plan.
 SO, I decided to create some healthier options to indulge my sweet tooth and my bread obsession.
 Thanks to the help of this low carb baking mix from Bob’s Red Mill, it may not be quite as tough as I initially thought.